corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

   * The transaction should consume two states.
   * The issuer of the `AppleStamp` should be the producing farm of this basket of apples.
-  * The basket of apples must weigh more than zero.
+  * The weight of the basket of apples must be greater than zero.

 ### Check your work

 Once you've written the `BasketOfAppleContract`, check your code against the sample below.
-Your code should look something like this:
+Your code should look like this:

 ```java
 package com.tutorial.contracts;